clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 ```

-or, it can be set an default port markup/port label markup for whole shape:
+or, it can be set as an default port markup/port label markup on an element model:

 ```javascript